 The techniques used on the border were the same as the ones we used on the trees, and being as we knew how to do them, and knew what issues we would encounter, it went much faster.
 We applied our FlexCoated fabrics to the tops of the trees, glued down the branches, and began working in the other fabrics, like Erosion Cloth, that we’d gotten from Rose Brand.
 Erosion cloth is not flame retardant; in fact it’s the opposite.
 So, if you ever need to start a fire, you should use erosion cloth.
 That said, we flame treated the erosion cloth using the tinted FlexCoat, which also acts as a flame retardant.

-We wrapped up the finished set piece and stored it until it was time to ship it off the show floor of USITT 2012 in Long Beach, CA.
+We wrapped up the finished foliage scenery set piece and stored it until it was time to ship it off to the show floor of USITT 2012 in Long Beach, CA.

 The “Tree Project” was one of the best experiences in my life.
 I never thought, when Peter first asked if we wanted to help, that it would go as far as it did or that it would bring Nathalie and I all the way to California.
 We were “The Rosco Tree Girls” and it was the most fun I’ve ever had.

 Nathalie Schlosser and Colleen Dolan graduated this past Saturday with their BFA’s in Set Design from the Mason Gross School of the Arts.